niharnandala/End-to-End-Customer-Churn-Prediction-Retention-Decision-System/README.md

 streamlit run app/streamlit_app.py
 ```

-For the analytics layer, run the `.sql` files in order against a PostgreSQL database loaded with the Telco dataset.
-Open `churn_dashboard.pbix` in Power BI Desktop connected to the same database.
+For the analytics layer, run the `.sql` files in `analytics/sql/` in order against a PostgreSQL database loaded with the Telco dataset.
+Open `analytics/power_bi/churn_dashboard.pbit` in Power BI Desktop and connect to the same database.

 ---